dotnet/machinelearning/docs/building/unix-instructions.md

 * libunwind8
 * libomp-dev
 * curl
-* All the requirements necessary to run .NET Core 3.0 applications: libssl1.0.0 (1.0.2 for Debian 9) and libicu5x (libicu52 for ubuntu 14.x, libicu55 for ubuntu 16.x, and libicu57 for ubuntu 17.x).
+* All the requirements necessary to run .NET Core 3.1 applications: libssl1.0.0 (1.0.2 for Debian 9) and libicu5x (libicu55 for ubuntu 16.x, and libicu57 for ubuntu 17.x).
 For more information on prerequisites in different linux distributions click [here](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore30).

 For example, for Ubuntu 16.x: